csh970605/csh970605.github.io/_posts/2023-08-21-Robotics_Application_Framework.md

 mermaid: true
 ---

-# What is Robotics Application Framework?
+# What is the Robotics Application Framework?

-Robotics Application Framework is one of the composition of [ROS](https://csh970605.github.io/posts/ROS/).<br>
+The Robotics Application Framework is one of the components of [ROS](https://csh970605.github.io/posts/ROS/).<br>

-Robotics Application Framework is used to support in the creation of various robotics application.
+The Robotics Application Framework is used to support the creation of various robotics applications.

 <br><br><br><br>

-## Compositions of Robotics Application Framework
+## Components of the Robotics Application Framework
 ---

 + dynamic reconfigure